 Pricing & Release Date

-Volkswagen hasn’t announced official pricing for the new e-Golf, but we do expect a moderate price hike over the current model, which ranges from $29,815 to $36,415 (destination fees included).
+Official pricing for the new e-Golf has not yet been announced, but we do expect a moderate price hike over the current model, which ranges from $29,815 to $36,415 (destination fees included).

 Pictured: 2017 e-Golf